BrunoSenoni/CustomerManagerWebApp/README.md

 ## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## Technologies Used

+- **Angular 17.3.8**: Front-end framework for building the user interface.
+- **Angular Material**: Used for designing responsive and visually appealing UI components.
+- **Angular Forms**: Utilized for form handling and validation.
+- **HttpClient**: Angular's built-in module for making HTTP requests to the .NET Core backend.

 ## Further help